UCL/TDMS/README.md

 ### On the command line

 If you want to run TDMS standalone at the command line, the basic operation is with two arguments: an input file containing simulation parameters, and an output file name.
-You can choose between two solver methods (finite-difference or pseudo-spectral) and two interpolation methods (cubic or band-limited) by setting the "flag" variables in the input file.
+You can choose between two solver methods: **finite-difference** or **pseudo-spectral**, as well as two interpolation methods: **cubic** or **band-limited**.
+These options can be selected by setting the corresponding flag variables in the input file.
-TDMS will check whether the input file has a dataset that matches the name of these flags when it reads the inputs.
+When `tdms` reads the input, it will verify if the input file contains a dataset that matches the names of these flags.

-At present, there are two flags that can be set in the input file:
+There are two flags available for configuration in the input file.
 <details>
 <summary> `use_pstd` </summary>
 - If not provided, or provided as `false`, then the default timestepping method of finite-differences (FDTD) will be used.